davesrocketshop/MaterialWS/README.md

 # MaterialWS
-A workbench for external materials using a web wervice
+A workbench for storing materials in a web service